What was life like during the Iron Age?

 hunter gatherer

 One of the most respected jobs during the Iron Age, the hunter would be seen as a hero returning with a large deer to feed the village, or a failure if he didn’t.
 Hunting would have been done all year round and wasn’t as simple as going into the local woodlands each time.
-Bows would be the primary hunting tool because it normally isn’t possible to get close enough to large game to throw a spear with the exception of boar who sometimes charge their attacker.
-Small game like hare and squirrels could be found easily but the large game like deer and boar would migrate and sometimes move miles away.
+Bows would be the primary hunting tool because it normally isn’t possible to get close enough to large game to throw a spear with the exception of a boar who sometimes charge their attacker.
+Small game like hares and squirrels could be found easily but the larger game like deer would migrate and sometimes move miles away.

 A typical day for an Iron Age hunter